 - Use a VPN – If anything else fails, access your account through a completely different Internet Service Provider or VPN.

 Amazon’s two-step verification system is essential to the preservation of the security of your account.

 But what happens when the system is asking for your one-time password and you never get it?

-We have even had situations where the seller account is managed by several different people, but the person with the mobile phone for two-step verification dies and none of the other owners can access the account.
+Or what if the seller account is managed by several different people but the person with the mobile phone for two-step verification dies and none of the other owners can access the account.

 This is another situation where sellers now find it impossible to communicate with Amazon.
 They try contacting Amazon customer service and spend hours on the phone to no avail.
 Their emails are met with the response of “this is an improper channel.”

 Indeed, this is frustrating, but there are alternative ways to communicate with Amazon.
 They are just not well-known, and none of them are easy.

 But there are other cases that are even more complicated.
 Hackers will hack into Amazon seller accounts, change the bank account information and divert sales proceeds to themselves.

 Instead of helping sellers with this problem, Amazon will often suspend the account, leaving the seller not only without access to the account, but with a suspension issue that could cause permanent deactivation.

 Hire an Expert to Get Access to Your Seller Account!